-- STARS Pre-service Session Seven Continuing Family Relationships (includes Preparing for Young Adult Life & Another Planned Permanent Living Arrangement) - STARS In-service Module 12 -Understanding and Promoting Preteen and Teen Development - o Session 1: Transitioning to Adulthood-Resilience, Risks, and Research - o Session 2: Developmental Tasks and the Impact of Trauma and Loss - STRONG was developed in the Southern Regions for licensing Foster Parents.
-This training includes sections on trauma and loss, understanding the role of the parent, and hearing the child's voice. - Ready, Set, Fly-'Ready, Set, Fly!
+Ready, Set, Fly-'Ready, Set, Fly!
 A Parent's Guide to Teaching Life Skills' was developed as a practical resource to help caregivers teach youth some of the skills needed to enable them to live successfully on their own.
-The activities are age appropriate and developmental, matching the levels of the Ansell-Casey Life Skills Assessment and Guidebook (ages 8-10, 11-14, 15-18, and 19 and older).
+The activities are age and developmentally appropriate, matching the levels of the Ansell-Casey Life Skills Assessment and Guidebook (ages 8-10, 11-14, 15-18, and 19 and older).
 The six sections provide comprehensive, developmental activities in the areas of daily living tasks, housing and community resources, money management, self-care, social development, and work and study skills.

-- Older Youth Program This information is part of the Child Welfare Practice Training for front line staff and provides information for the participant to gain: - understanding of services/benefits/resources/opportunities of the Older Youth Program - o how to access services/benefits/resources and opportunities for the older youth - the philosophical base of the Division's work with older youth - the worker's role and responsibility as a youth's worker in providing the opportunity for the youth to fully participate and benefit from the resources of the Older Youth Program - the role and responsibilities the youth have in the process - the role and responsibilities of the people and agencies collaborated with in providing services to youth
+Older Youth Program - This information is part of the Child Welfare Practice Training for front line staff and provides information for the participant to gain:

+- understanding of services/benefits/resources/opportunities of the Older Youth Program - how to access services/benefits/resources and opportunities for the older youth - the philosophical base of the Division's work with older youth - the worker's role and responsibility in providing the opportunity for the youth to fully participate and benefit from the resources of the Older Youth Program

+- the role and responsibilities the youth have in the process - the role and responsibilities of the people and agencies collaborated with in providing services to youth